 Large trucks, big rigs, tractor trailers and other commercial vehicles are often involved in horrible accidents on the road.
 Commercial vehicle accidents can be nothing short of horrific, since these trucks are generally larger than most standard passenger vehicles and thus harder to control, more difficult to stop, and capable of hitting with much more force than smaller cars, trucks and SUVs.
 If you have been involved in a commercial vehicle accident, then you may know firsthand the types of catastrophic injuries that can result.
-At SMA Law Group, our compassionate attorneys have a history of helping accident victims rebuild their lives following terrible accidents.
+At SMT Legal, our compassionate attorneys have a history of helping accident victims rebuild their lives following terrible accidents.
 We fight tooth and nail for the rights of our clients, and we’re ready to help you file your commercial vehicle accident claim.

 Causes of Commercial Vehicle Accidents